 It was in 2011 that we first caught wind of BMW and Toyota’s plans to jointly develop a “mid-size sports car platform” to spawn replacements for their respective Z4 and Supra models.

-Today we have new spy shots plus video of a prototype for the BMW which was previously thought to be called a Z5.
+Today we have new spy shots plus video of a prototype for the BMW model, previously thought to be called a Z5.
 BMW has since confirmed the car will be retaining the Z4 name of its predecessor.

-The automaker has also previewed the design with the Z4 concept unveiled during August’s 2017 Monterey Car Week.
+The automaker has also previewed the design with the Z4 concept unveiled during last August’s 2017 Monterey Car Week in California.

 The spy shots confirm the concept’s wide, protruding nose and set of narrow headlights will make it into production.
-The sleek design is also reminiscent of what we saw on BMW’s 8-Series concept unveiled during May’s 2017 Concourso d'Eleganza at Villa d'Este.
+The sleek design is also reminiscent of what we saw on BMW’s 8-Series concept unveiled during last May’s 2017 Concourso d'Eleganza at Villa d'Este in Italy.

 The shots also reveal that the redesigned Z4 will ditch the retractable hard-top of the current model in favor of a more traditional soft-top roof.
 This should reduce weight and enable the car to be more agile in the corners.